Incpi/Swift-Helper-browser-extension/README.md

 ### Features
 Mark entry from csv/Txt file ans get saved.

+## Installation
+Install in Developer Mode from Sources
+Google Chrome
+If you know what you are doing, you can install the plugin directly from sources.
+Clone the repo and add the folder directly to Google Chrome

+Download or clone the repo from github.
+Unpack if necessary.
+In Google Chrome, Navigate to Settings – > Extensions Enable Developer Mode (slider on the top-right)
+Click: "Load Unpacked Extension" and select the folder with the plugin data
 ## ChangeLog:
 ## 2.1.0
 - [Improvement] more Bugfix.[ popup page, notice on no data, etc. ]